Statistics at a Glance

 Who Dies From This Cancer?

-Small intestine cancer deaths are highest in people aged 75-84 years.
+The percent of small intestine cancer deaths is highest among people aged 65–74.

 Changes Over Time

-Using statistical models for analysis, rates for new small intestine cancer cases have been rising on average 2.4% each year over the last 10 years.
-Death rates have been falling on average 1.0% each year over the same period.
-5-year survival trends are shown below the figure.
+Using statistical models for analysis, age-adjusted rates for new small intestine cancer cases have not changed significantly over 2010–2019.
+Age-adjusted death rates have been rising on average 1.7% each year over 2011–2020.
+5-year relative survival trends are shown below.

 Cancer and the Small Intestine